emanivinay/Avaj/README.md

 instruction set which is the target of our compiler.
 Details will be decided in future.

+### Versioning
+1. Avaj language versions are named {MAJOR-VERSION}.{MINOR-VERSION}.
+Current version is 0.1

+2. At important milestones, the existing version is frozen and is made available as a separate branch on the repo.
+Development moves on to the next version number.

 ### Future goals

+0. Array access syntax must be implemented. e.g., if nameList is an array, expressions like nameList[2], nameList[2][3] must be supported.
+As of v0.1, this is not a priority.

 1. Algebraic datatypes - I'd like to support algebraic datatypes with simple syntax.

 2. Protocols - A protocol is like a Java interface - it specifies the methods